-20 dead from China bird flu, state media reports (Update)April 21st, 2013 in Diseases, Conditions, Syndromes /
+20 dead from China bird flu, state media reports (Update)April 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The death toll from a new strain of bird flu in China has reached 20, with dozens infected, state media reported Sunday, as experts said there was no evidence so far of human-to-human transmission.